link-u/cavif/README.md

 ## TODO

- - AVIF Image Sequence
+ - Thumbnail
- - Exif Profile
+ - Improve default configs
  - Add more and more command-line flags.

 # Related repositories